Lotemn102/Ball-Pivoting-Algorithm/README.md

   <img src="images/result2.png" width="250">
 </p>

+Red triangles are seed triangles, and green triangles are expanding triangles.

 ## Known Issues & TODOs
 - Holes! - As you can see in the example, the algorithm fails to reach a full mesh, and many "holes" are left.
 - Overlapping triangles - I have reduced the number of overlapping expanding triangles by checking that the third